schmidtster/SI507-final-project/README.md

 #### SETUP

-In order to setup the database, run user_interface.py and use the command "setup" to establish the database.
+In order to setup the database, run user_interface.py.
+The program will look for a cache file and the database.
+If either are not found, it will create the cache file and database from scratch.
+If you are not pulling from cache, this process will take some time, possibly up to 30 minutes.

 ## Description: